 - In “fight or flight” situations you can really define your true objectives

 - The team learns to trust each other when nothing else is left to do

 - It will give your employees a sense of ownership, a sense of exploration, the motivation to take it one step further, to kick it up a notch.

-It’s important to understand that by not taking risks, we might end up losing once in a lifetime opportunities.
-Therefore, you need to stop overthinking of what might go wrong and concentrate on where you want to be.
+So all the above are points are the reasons why risk-taking is important in business.
+It’s critical to understand that by not taking risks, we might end up losing once in a lifetime opportunities.
+Therefore, you need to stop overthinking what might go wrong and concentrate on where you want to be.
 Focus on the advantages of risk-taking in a business.
 Incremental changes can happen following the safest path too.
-When you aim to completely transform your business though, then you need to think big and figure out how to deal with challenges that are not easy to manage.
+When you aim to completely transform your business,,though, then you need to think big and figure out how to deal with challenges that are not easy to manage.

 And always keep in mind that if you want to be an anomaly, you need to act like one!